hlb-git/Detoxit/README.md

-# Welcome to the Filterit repository
+# Welcome to the Detoxit chrome extension repository